ishank0084/ReadMoreTextView/README.md

 Usage
 ------
-Using the ReadMoreTextView is very easy, it's just  functionality added to it for showing read more and read less. you can set the default number of lines for the TextView collapsed state.You can easily set text content for "Show more" and "Show Less"
+Using the ReadMoreTextView is very easy, it's just  functionality added to it for showing read more and read less. you can set the default number of lines for the TextView collapsed state.You can easily set text content for "Read More" and "Read Less" and can set color to differentiate read more text content.

 ```

+ReadMoreTextView readMoreTextView = new ReadMoreTextView();
+        readMoreTextView.setTextView(textView);
+        readMoreTextView.setMaximumLine(1);
+        readMoreTextView.setCollapseText("See Less");
+        readMoreTextView.setExpandText("See More");
+        readMoreTextView.setColorCode("#e74c3c");
+        readMoreTextView.setReadMore();

+Either:

-new ReadMoreTextView(textView, 3, "Read More", "Read less");
+new ReadMoreTextView(textView, 3, "Read More", "Read less", "");

 ```